Arthur Coningham (RAF officer): Inter-war years

-After the end of the First World War, Coningham remained in the Royal Air Force, initially remaining as Officer Commanding 92 Squadron.
+After the end of the First World War, Coningham remained in the Royal Air Force (RAF), initially remaining as Officer Commanding 92 Squadron.
 During the early 1920s he served as a technical and flying instructor before being posted to 55 Squadron flying Airco DH.9As out of Mosul in Iraq.
 In the summer of 1923 Coningham was promoted to squadron leader and appointed as the Officer Commanding of 55 Squadron.
 From early 1924 to early 1926 Coningham carried out staff officer duties, first at the headquarters of Egyptian Group and then at the headquarters of RAF Middle East.

 While posted at Egypt Group, Coningham was assigned to lead a detachment of three DH.9As of 47 Squadron on a flight of 3000 mi cross country to introduce the first aircraft to Nigeria while undertaking "a training exercise on an extended scale... using ordinary service equipment."
 Leaving Helwan near Cairo on the morning of 27 October 1925, the three aircraft reached Kano, Nigeria without serious incident on 1 November.
 The return trip, retracing their outward route, began early on 12 November and marked the first trip across Africa by air from west to east.
 They completed the estimated journey of 6500 mi in 80 hours of actual flying time, flying on 16 of the 24 days of the mission, all without major difficulties.
 Coningham received an award of the Air Force Cross for the achievement.

-After further service at the Royal Air Force College, Cranwell and the Central Flying School, Coningham was promoted to wing commander in 1931.
+After further service at the RAF College, Cranwell and the Central Flying School, Coningham was promoted to wing commander in 1931.
 The next year he was sent to the Sudan as the senior RAF officer.

 On his return to Great Britain in 1935 he took up staff duties in Coastal Area/Coastal Command before being promoted to group captain on 1 January 1937 and serving as the Senior Air Staff Officer at the headquarters of No. 17 (Training) Group.
 From 1937 to 1939, Coningham was the Officer Commanding RAF Calshot, a flying boat base.